Burrow's big game leads No. 5 LSU past Ole Miss, 45-16

 LSU dominated much of the game, but two turnovers let the Rebels (3-2, 0-2) hang around until late in the third quarter.

-The Tigers led 28-3 and were on the verge of another score when Burrow lost a fumble on the Ole Miss 9.
-Early in the third quarter, Brossette lost a fumble inside the Mississippi 15 with the Tigers looking to build on a 28-6 lead.
+The Tigers led 28-3 when Burrow lost a fumble on the Ole Miss 9.
+Brossette lost a fumble inside the Mississippi 15 with the Tigers leading 28-6 lead.

 The Rebels then drove for their only TD of the game on Scottie Phillips' 1-yard run, which trimmed LSU's lead to 28-13 late in the third quarter.
 Phillips finished with 96 yards rushing.

-The Tigers responded decisively, however, driving 67 yards on just five plays to begin pulling away again on Burrow's 5-yard fade to Jefferson.
+The Tigers responded decisively, however, driving 67 yards on just five plays to begin pulling away again on Jefferson's second TD catch.
 Terrace Marshall Jr. had a 52-yard reception to the Rebels 10 during the series.

 Ole Miss QB Jordan Ta'amu was sacked just once on a blitz by safety Grant Delpit, but often threw under duress, finishing 19 of 38 for 178 yards and one interception.